anibalardid/pc2yt/README.md

 mkdir audios videos
 ```

-Then, create a `.env` file with the URL of your Podcast feed:
+Then, create a `.env` file with :

+FEED_URL: url of your feed (mandatory)

+PRIVACY_STATUS: 'public', 'private', 'unlisted' (not mandatory)

+PODCAST_NAME: this name would be joined before title (not mandatory)

 **.env**

 ```
 FEED_URL=https://example.com/podcast/feed.xml
+PRIVACY_STATUS=private
+PODCAST_NAME=Your Podcast Name
 ```

 Save a file named `background.png` in the same directory as the `pc2yt.py`.
 This file will be used to generate the static background of the podcast video.